-Steel wool can be used to block rats’ access point.
-Use them as barriers to keep the rats from getting inside your house.
+Steel wool can also be used to block rats’ access points.
+You can use it as a barrier to keep rats from getting inside your house.

-It will be difficult for them to nibble the steel wool, so they would eventually give up in passing through the holes.
+It’ll be difficult for them to nibble steel wool.
+Hence, they’ll eventually give up on passing through the holes.

 Cats and snakes are the natural predators of rats.
-As they are known to be smart, rats would automatically stop going back to a house if they have seen traces of their enemies.
+As they are known to be wise, rats would automatically stop going back to a house if they have seen traces of their enemies.